 Long term ownership of cars is decreasing, says AA

 The increasing popularity of car finance deals is contributing to the decline of long-term car ownership, according to AA Cars .
 The number of drivers who plan to hang onto their current car for more than five years has dropped considerably - by 11% - since owning their last car.
-This means there are around 3.4 million fewer drivers who have long term intentions for their current … [Read more...]
+This means there are around 3.4 million fewer drivers who have long term … [Read more...]

 Newslines 9 July